-SEMO defensive tackle Jaylon Stone embraces the ‘Brick by Brick’ menta...
+SEMO defensive tackle Jaylon Stone embraces ‘brick by brick’ mentality

 Few SEMO underclassmen seem to be on the verge of making the leap to superstardom as much as Stone, who has shown incremental growth across the first six games this fall.
 This Saturday’s game against Tennessee Tech should be another opportunity for him to unlock his full potential and earn more playing time after an encouraging start to the campaign.

-“My goal every week is to come in, put in work, and just try to fit my piece of the puzzle,” Stone said.
-“I didn’t have a sack the weeks before, but I'm always trying to do my job and the plays have just came to me these last couple of weeks.”
+“My goal every week is to come in, put in work and just try to fit my piece of the puzzle,” Stone said.
+“I didn’t have a sack the weeks before, but I'm always trying to do my job, and the plays have just come to me these last couple of weeks.”

 When asked how it feels to be a SEMO Redhawk, Stone said it's all about embodying the program's renowned slogan.

 “To me, it’s to come in every day, do everything to the best of your ability, whether it's school or class, and be a part of the culture here,” he said.
-“It's basically brick-by-brick every day, and today I just put another brick down.”
+“It's basically brick by brick every day, and today I just put another brick down.”

 Connect with the Southeast Missourian Newsroom: